-Spondylolysis is a stress fracture of a part of the spine called the pars interarticularis.
-It is an overuse injury and is more common in young athletes involved in sports requiring lots of bending backwards and rotation of the spine.
+Spondylolysis is a stress fracture of the pars interarticularis which is part of the spine.
+It is an overuse injury, more common in young athletes involved in sports requiring lots of bending backwards and rotating the spine.

 Symptoms of Spondylolysis

-- Lower back pain often on one side of the back, although in some cases there may be no painful symptoms.
+- Low back pain, often on one side of the back

-- Pain is made worse by activities which involve bending the spine backwards (extension).
+- Pain is worse with activities where the spine bends backwards & rotates

-- A sudden onset of pain resulting from a specific back extension activity.
+- Sudden onset of pain resulting from a specific back extension activity

-- Hyperlordosis or an increased lumbar curve in the spine may be present.
+- Hyperlordosis which is an excess lumbar curve in the spine

 The fracture usually occurs on the opposite side to the aggravating activity, for example, it would be on the left of the spine for a right-handed thrower.

-It is important to make an early diagnosis with a pars defect as most cases of early-stage pars defects will heal resulting in bone re-union.
-A fracture on one side only is more likely to heal than conditions where there are two fractures, one on each side of the spine.
+It is important to make an early diagnosis with a pars defect because most cases of early-stage pars defects will heal resulting in bone re-union.
+A fracture on one side only is more likely to heal than conditions where there are fractures on both sides of the spine.
 Fractures at the L4 vertebra are more likely to heal than those at L5 (the lowest vertebra).

 Treatment of Spondylolysis

-- Strengthen core muscles of the abdomen and lower back as soon as pain allows (very important).
+Strengthen the core muscles of the abdomen and lower back as soon as pain allows (very important).